Spirit of High Security.

 Producing security products of the highest quality.

 Note Printing Australia is a high security printer that cares deeply about the well-being of the people and nations that use our banknotes and passports.
-As a 100% subsidiary of the Reserve Bank of Australia, we have built our policies and business processes around the highest standards of integrity and ethics while delivering banknotes and passports on-time, on-budget, and to the highest quality.
+As a 100% wholly-owned subsidiary of the Reserve Bank of Australia, we have built our policies and business processes around the highest standards of integrity and ethics while delivering banknotes and passports on-time, on-budget, and to the highest quality.